DWallace740/project3team11/README.md

 1. **How do health issues and their key measures, including risk factors, compare across topics?**
 2. **How does smoking affect the risk of developing chronic obstructive pulmonary disease (COPD)?**
-3. **How do cardiovascular disease rates differ across gender, age?**
+3. **How do cardiovascular disease rates differ across gender and age?**

 ---